Being proactive, rather than reactive, is key.

 1. Identify potential risk

 While some types of risks are common for almost all businesses, others might be unique to your industry or your individual business.
-The Small Business Administration publishes a Risk Management for a Small Business guide that can help you identify potential risks, such as:
+The Small Business Administration has resources to help you identify potential risks, such as:

 2. Measure the impact of potential risks